-This guide is a mobile app framework comparison for cross-platform development.
+This guide is a mobile app framework comparison for cross-platform development in 2018.

 In early cross-platform mobile app development times, content was rendered within a WebView, which is a browser window within an app.
 The most popular framework for applying this approach was PhoneGap, later renamed to Cordova.
 As a developer, you would define for example a button, and this button then gets styled with CSS in a way so it looks like a native button on iOS and Android.